-Celebrating the Christmas Season
+Celebrating Epiphany and the Christmas Season

 The Christmas season always seems over too quickly!
 It's not that we're packing the days full of activity, but rather our resting and relaxing and enjoying the Christmas glow makes time fly!

 Our family observes the Twelve Days of Christmas only in small ways.
 Our celebrating during this time usually consists of enjoying family time.
 Daddy is home from work.
 We have time to play board games and watch Christmas movies together, and enjoy the new Christmas gifts (which of course means lots of Lego building) and work on some Christmas crafting.
 This Christmas my husband and the boys have done much more together without me, such as a few nature hikes at the Battlefield and Sky Meadows, due to my recovery from heart surgery.
 I reap the rewards, though, because they come home so relaxed and joyful.
 What is more fun than exploring nature and using sticks?

 I'm not apologizing for the seemingly lack of celebration here.
 I think it's become a mistaken idea is that one must have a party and dessert and a craft for every feast day.
 The phrase “Living the Liturgical Year” has been turned into “Celebrating the Liturgical Year”.
 But what does celebrating mean?
 Celebrating in the Church’s eyes is different than partying.
 It is incorporating both interior and exterior acts—and not in the same way for every feast.
 "To celebrate" in the liturgical sense does not have to translate to extra sugar consumption and leftover craft chaos.
 The author Mary Perkins Ryan from Beginning at Home explains: